 These summer rolls consist of roast pork, shrimp, herbs, and vegetables rolled in rice paper.
-Served with, a dipping sauce (nước chấm), they are a favorite Vietnamese appetizer.
+Served with a dipping sauce (nước chấm), they are a favorite Vietnamese appetizer.

-My mom used to make summer rolls or gỏi cuốn, a Vietnamese appetizer, on a regular basis when I was young.
+My mom used to make summer rolls or gỏi cuốn, a Vietnamese appetizer, regularly when I was young.
 In our family, it was served as part of the main course.
 Although I loved it, I distinctly remember the preparation as an arduous, painstaking process.
 Every vegetable had to be hand washed, dried, and some sliced.
 Other things to do included boiling and slicing pork; boiling, peeling, deveining, and slicing shrimp; cooking rice noodles; and making dipping sauce.
 Finally, everything had to be tightly wrapped in rice paper.
 There was a whole lot of work involved in the deceptively simple little rolls of goodness.

 But because they are little rolls of goodness, they are worth all the work.
 Eating them puts me in a state of bliss.
-There is the soft delicate chew of the rice paper and rice noodle; the savoriness of the pork; the sweet tender shrimp; the crunch of fresh carrot, lettuce, and cucumber; the herbaceousness of mint leaves; the sweet/salty/limy/garlicky dipping sauce.
+There is the soft delicate chew of the rice paper and rice noodles; the savoriness of the pork; the sweet tender shrimp; the crunch of fresh carrot, lettuce, and cucumber; the herbaceousness of mint leaves; the sweet/salty/limy/garlicky dipping sauce.
 Did I tell you that it is a mouthful of bliss!?

 Mom had a family of seven to feed, so making summer rolls was time well spent.
-I don’t make them nearly as much as my mother used to, but once in a while I have a craving that cannot be overcome.
+I don’t make them nearly as much as my mother used to, but once in a while, I have a craving that cannot be overcome.
 That is when I get off my lazy-summer-roll-making-butt and whip some up.

 Other changes add more flavor.
 Instead of boiled pork, there is marinated and roasted pork tenderloin.
-As for the shrimp, it is pan seared in sesame oil for a hint of nuttiness.
+As for the shrimp, it is pan-seared in sesame oil for a hint of nuttiness.
 Finally, Pickled Carrots and Daikon replaces fresh carrots for a more sophisticated flavor profile.

-I realize that I just complained about how time-consuming it is to make summer rolls then turned around and made the process even longer.
+I realize that I just complained about how time-consuming it is to make summer rolls, then turned around and made the process even longer.
 But you know me, I always like to put a twist on recipes.
 Besides, you can find traditional summer roll recipes in a plethora of other places.
-So if you are familiar with summer rolls and want to try a new variation, this version is definitely worth your time.
-The Pickled Carrots and Daikon as well as the dipping sauce (the same one used here) can be made ahead of time to make it easier on the day you prep the summer rolls.
+So, if you are familiar with summer rolls and want to try a new variation, this version is definitely worth your time.
+The Pickled Carrots and Daikon, as well as the dipping sauce (the same one used here), can be made ahead of time to make it easier on the day you prep the summer rolls.

 Thank goodness for the convenience of modern packaged goods!
-They enable me take a couple of shortcuts.
+They enable me to take a couple of shortcuts.
 These products were not available or budget-friendly back in the day when my mom made summer rolls for the family.
 One item I take advantage of is the pre-sliced lettuce, which allows me to cut down on washing, drying, and slicing time.
 If you have fresh lettuce from the garden and want to use it, go right ahead!
 Another item I like to use is pre-split and deveined shrimp.
 Talk about making life a little easier!
 No more slicing through the shell and removing the vein.
 It’s all done for me!
 I love the conveniences of modern life!

 And don’t forget, omitting the rice noodles not only reduces the starch content, it also saves a step!